 The trailheads here are/were located in Grand Staircase-Escalante National Monument but these two canyons themselves are within the boundaries of Glen Canyon National Recreation Area.
 (Recently in 2017 the entire Hole-in-the-Rock Road corridor was removed from Grand Staircase-Escalante National Monument when President Trump reduced the size of the monument by 46%; more on that below).

 After hiking down a fairly nondescript wash, the canyon quickly became much deeper and narrower, eventually coming to a series of deep pools which we had to wade through.
 Super fun!
 Neoprene socks and trail runners are key for wet canyons like this, and we wore them on just about every hike we did this week.

-Near Broken Bow Arch we found a great slickrock campsite.
+Near the arch we found a great slickrock campsite.
 Not only is camping on slickrock nice for walking around barefoot or in socks while our wet shoes dried, it is also the best place to camp to leave no impact on the land.
 In a popular place like this it's imperative to camp responsibly to not trash the area or disturb other hikers.

 We could have done this loop as a long day hike, but the picture above shows why I love camping out so much!
 The whole experience soaks in so much deeper when you have a whole evening to relax, reflect on your day, and meld with the wavelength of the place.

 After hiking out the next morning, we drove back towards the town of Escalante and hiked into a lesser-known canyon network southeast of Escalante.